quixio/quix-samples/nodejs/advanced/QR Settings Share/README.md

 ![image](small-menu.png)

 In the UI folder:
-Run `npm install --force` to install all of the dependencies Run `ng serve` to build and run the .
+Run `npm install --force` to install all the dependencies Run `ng serve` to build and run the .
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 NOTE!
-You may need to ammend the URL for accessing the API when running locally.
+You may need to amend the URL for accessing the API when running locally.
 This can be found in the `quix.service.ts` file.

 ### API